Allisyn writes about tarot, astrology, angel therapy, aromatherapy, feng shui, interior design, and human and animal

 Your home is your sanctuary from the outside world and should have a nice peaceful energy to come home to.

 Always Keep These House Cleansing Items on Hand

 You will need a white sage stick, a feather, and a vessel that is burn-proof.
 For the burn-proof vessel, I prefer a large seashell, but you can use whatever feels right to you as long as it is safe from catching on fire.

 When using incense for cleansing, the best scents are sandalwood, lavender, and sage.
 If you don't already have a few burners, get a few inexpensive ones so that you can burn it in a couple of different rooms at the same time.
 Always remember to be safe and watch it closely until it burns completely out.

 Candles are great for removing negative energy and also helps with the smell of the sage stick.
-Using tea light candles are the most economic to use and I like to let them completely burn out and throw them away after a cleansing.
+Using tea light candles is the most economical to use and I like to let them completely burn out and throw them away after cleansing.
 The scents that are best for bringing in positive energies are fruity, such as green apple, orange, or lemon.